 Who: Middle to high school students.

-Where: Regional competitions occur throughout the United States; Ten80 teams can compete in the Online Points Race (without leaving school), Ten80 Face-to-Face Competitions, and Micro and 1-Day Challenges.
-The 2024 Ten80-NSBE Nationals are held in Atlanta, GA, and the 2024 Ten80 STEM Challenge Nationals take place in Concord, NC – hosted by the Charlotte Motor Speedway!
+Where: Regional competitions occur throughout the United States.
+Ten80 teams can compete in the Online Points Race (without leaving school), Ten80 Face-to-Face Competitions, and Micro and 1-Day Challenges.
+The 2025 Ten80-NSBE Nationals will be held in Chicago IL, and the 2025 Ten80 STEM Challenge Nationals information will be announced soon.

 Get involved: https://www.ten80education.com/the-league/